olesk75/AnimatedGIF/README.md

 A very simple class (subclass of tkinter.Label) that displays an animated GIF in a label and runs the animation in a separate thread.
-Written in Python 3.4, but should work for all 3.x version, and 2.x with a minor rewrite.
+Written in Python 3.4, but should work for all 3.x version, and 2.x (untested at this point).

 This allows using animated GIFs together with a normal mainloop() without blocking.